WorkplaceJuly 21, 2024 · 7 min read

 Sabotage in a professional context rarely looks like a villain pulling levers behind the scenes.
 It's usually subtler, more deniable, and often framed as something else entirely.

 Withholding information.
-Not being included on emails you needed to be on.
-Being left out of meetings where decisions about your work were made.
-Not being told about changed requirements, deadlines, or expectations — and then being held accountable for not meeting them.
+Not being included on emails you needed.
+Left out of meetings where decisions about your work were made.
+Not told about changed requirements, deadlines, or expectations, then held accountable for not meeting them.

 Setting you up to fail.
-Being assigned a project with impossible parameters — inadequate time, inadequate resources, conflicting instructions — and then having the failure attributed to your performance rather than the parameters.
+Assigned a project with impossible parameters (inadequate time, inadequate resources, conflicting instructions), then having the failure attributed to your performance rather than the setup.

 Taking credit or redistributing blame.
 Successfully completed work attributed to someone else.
 Errors that originated elsewhere redirected toward you.
 The paper trail that would establish accurate attribution mysteriously absent.

 Social exclusion.
-Being left out of informal networks, after-work gatherings, the conversations where decisions actually get made.
+Left out of informal networks, after-work gatherings, the conversations where decisions actually get made.
 Professional exclusion isn't always obvious sabotage, but when paired with other patterns, it's worth noting.

 How Gaslighting Covers the Sabotage

 The gaslighting dimension is what makes this particularly damaging.
-Without it, sabotage is at least visible — you can point to what's happening, even if addressing it is difficult.
-With gaslighting, the sabotage is surrounded by a cloud of manufactured doubt that makes it hard to name.
+Without it, sabotage is at least visible.
+You can point to what's happening, even if addressing it is difficult.
+With gaslighting, the sabotage is surrounded by manufactured doubt that makes it hard to name.

 "Other people manage this fine."
-Your difficulty with the situation is reframed as a performance issue unique to you.
-Others handle the same workload, the same manager, the same expectations without issue — implying that the problem is your capacity, not the environment.
+Your difficulty is reframed as a performance issue unique to you.
+Others handle the same workload, the same manager, the same expectations without issue, implying the problem is your capacity, not the environment.

 The private acknowledgment, public denial.
 A manager who privately acknowledges that a situation was unfair, or that an expectation was unreasonable, then presents a different version in a formal performance conversation.
 You're now navigating two different accounts from the same person.